GitHubbubble/gitPro/README.md

 +Add a new line in README!!!
 ```
 The output of ```git diff``` is a typical patch file, we can redirect the output of command ```git diff```
-to a file named patch, and the file patch will be a magic file to update your repo in the next step.
+to a file named patch, and the file patch will be a magic file to ```patch``` your repo in the next step.
 ```
 $ git commit -a -m "Add a new line" [fix_empty_README.md eb93f96] Add a new line